Dry Needling Doe Run, MO

 Is Dry Needling Really Effective?

-Without a doubt, especially when it is part of a larger, comprehensive treatment regiment.
+Without a doubt, especially when it is part of a larger, comprehensive treatment plan.
 At Axes, our Doe Run, MO physical therapists only develop plans that have been proven to work through extensive medical and academic studies.
 Studies show that trigger point dry needling effectively reduces pain and improves function.

 How Long Do The Needles Stay in For?
 How Deep They Go?